+In today’s post, Tim of UrbanDuniya is sharing his one day itinerary around Sydney for less than $25.
 Sydney is Australia financial capital, and it shows with some of the exorbitant prices you’ll see around the place.
-But that doesn’t mean you can’t enjoy it for less than $25 a day!
+But that doesn’t mean you can’t enjoy it on a shoestring budget!

 Some of Australia’s most iconic sights are free, and there are plenty of cheap places to eat in the harbour city.
 It’s a different experience to Melbourne – while our southern city is arty and understated, Sydney is bright and bold.
 Rather than the grungy laneways or the eclectic galleries, Sydneysiders take more pride in their beautiful, glittering harbour, their world-famous architecture, their warmer weather and their sunny beaches (in the summer at least!).
 Come and enjoy Australia’s global city, for under $25 a day!

 Accommodation doesn’t come cheap in Sydney, and you would be well advised to consider CouchSurfing (of course, you should also make sure that the concept of CouchSurfing is suitable for you, or that you are suitable for it!!).
 When we looked, the cheapest backpackers accommodation in Sydney appears to be at Nomads Westend Backpackers, but that’s $18 a night for a dormitory, which already eats up a fair proportion of the budget.
 However, if you want to stay here, you could always self-cater to cut costs – Woolworths at Town Hall Station in the centre of the city is a great place for stocking up on supplies!
 Wherever you stay, try to make it close to the city centre, that way you’ll cut costs on transport.
-So pull on those sneakers and fill a water bottle with clean tap water, we’re walking a lot today!
+So pull on those sneakers and fill a collapsible water bottle with clean tap water, we’re walking a lot today!

 Start your day like so many working Sydneysiders do with a coffee and muffin.
-A great, cost effective option for this is Le Grande Café, connected to the Alliance Française on Clarence Street.
+A great, cost effective option for this is Le Grande Cafe, connected to the Alliance Française on Clarence Street.
 Not the most authentically Australian introduction to the day, but with a muffin and espresso coffee for $5, we’ll manage!!
 From here, walk to George Street just outside of the Queen Victoria Building (QVB) – we’ll come back here later in the day.
 From the QVB, hop on the first free northbound shuttle bus of the day at around 9:30 (it’s the big green bus, route 555).
 Take this all the way to the end at Circular Quay, the nerve centre of Sydney’s harbour commuter network, and get off along with all the other eager tourists!